 If the power supply is faulty, it will be very difficult to prove that it is the source of your system's problems.
-Unless you have and know how to use expensive diagnostic testing equipment, you will have to have another case that works with a full set of hardware components that does not work in the case with the faulty power supply.
+Unless you have and know how to use expensive diagnostic testing equipment, you will have to have another case that works with a full set of hardware components that do not work in that case with the faulty power supply installed in it.

 Even if you know that the power supply is at fault, you are likely to experience severe problems putting the situation right.

 For instance, I once purchased a case that had a faulty power supply, but because I didn't return it within 14 days, it was sent to the company's service centre for repair.
 After a month of hearing nothing, I had to deal with the service centre at the other end of England, because the branch in my town does not deal with repairs even though that was where I handed it in.
 The service centre found out that the courier given the job of returning it to me had failed to do so due to the driver putting a message under the security doors at the front of my block of flats.
 It was left in storage for two weeks.
 When I got it back it was in exactly the same non-working state.
 Two months after I purchased the case, I finally got a refund after writing to the CEO and threatening to post my story all over the web - indefinitely.